Success has a simple formula: Do your best and people may like it.”— Sam Ewing

 Starting in September, as I was making the first of several passes through the manuscript to edit it, I began sending queries to literary agents on the remote chance that one might ask to see it.
 None did during the four months of editing, but that’s normal.
 I also found a couple of “beta” readers — God bless you, Heidi and Ruth!
 By January 2020, I was satisfied with the result.

-In January I began designing the book cover, formatting it as a printed book, and refining the promotional blurbs that you see on the publisher’s web site, DamnYankee.com, at Amazon, and on the back cover.
+In January, 2020, I began designing the book cover, formatting it as a printed book, and refining the promotional blurbs that you see on the publisher’s web site, DamnYankee.com, at Amazon.com, and on the back cover.
 It’s hard to say enough about the book in such a blurb that it promises what the book delivers but doesn’t give away too much.

-So, where did this book come from?
+So, what generated the idea for the book?
 I’ll let this portion from the Acknowledgments answer that: